 Ramban #2: It implies 'Kill me by Your Hand'.
 2

 Targum Yonasan: [If You will do so to me, to place all of Yisrael's problems on my shoulders,) kill me with the death that is reserved for Tzadikim!'

-And why did he say "ve'Al Er'eh be'Ra'asi" and not 'be'Ra'asam?
+Why did he say "v'Al Er'eh b'Ra'asi" and not 'b'Ra'asam?